Iretha/design-patterns/src/com/smdev/gof/README.md

 I.e when you need to traverse only the elements that have some specific value, assigned to a property.
 If you have a collection of books and you want to traverse only the books, that belong to the Mystery genre.

+### Mediator
+* If you need to refactor some tight coupled components, that interact together
+* If you need to centralize the communication between components

+I.e when a change in one component, leads to changes/ updates in other components.